pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/extract-subclass.md

 +Select name of "getUnitPrice" in "JobItem"

-#|en| Before pushing down the <code>unitPrice</code> field we must first push down its initialization code, as well as the method in which it is used.
+#|en| Before pushing down the `unitPrice` field we must first push down its initialization code, as well as the method in which it is used.

 Select "|||private||| int unitPrice"

-#|en| To avoid compilation errors, change the visibility of the field, making it accessible to the <code>PartsItem</code> class.
+#|en| To avoid compilation errors, change the visibility of the field, making it accessible to the `PartsItem` class.

 Replace "protected"